Obstacles faced by digital leaders may be putting non-tech organizations at risk, new Amrop report finds.

 Amrop has built the core skillset for Chief Digital Officers and equivalents into a Digital Competency Model, comprising 4 dimensions and 16 indicators.
 Inviting C-suite digital leaders to self-rate reveals 13 areas in which under 40% feel fully confident.
 And only one in four feel fully competent or confident in four key digital areas: defining commercial performance indicators, risk management, talent management and security.

 “This report highlights the pressure points of digital transformation in non-tech organizations,” said Job Voorhoeve, Leader of Amrop’s global Digital Practice.
 “In a confusing arena, these insights will enable boards and digital leaders to identify clear avenues for action.”

 About the study

 159 C-suite digital leaders from mainly EMEA countries and multiple sectors responded to an in-depth survey: Digitization on Boards, 3rd Edition.
 53% had a global span of control.
 90% identified as Chief Digital Officer, Chief Technology Officer, Chief Information Officer, Chief IT Officer, or Independent Board Member/NED.

 Read the report here.

 Amrop advises organizations in the domains of Executive Search, Board and Leadership Services.
-With over 70 offices in 47 countries, Amrop supports companies in identifying and positioning ‘Leaders For What’s Next’: top talent, adept at working across borders in markets around the world.
+With over 60 offices around the world, Amrop supports companies in identifying and positioning ‘Leaders For What’s Next’: top talent, adept at working across borders in markets around the world.